List of Yu-Gi-Oh! GX characters: Society of Light

 Prince Ojin is a professional duelist and celebrity from Misgarth.
 His name is meant to be a pun, as "ōjin" is the Japanese word for "royal person".

-Ojin dueled against Sartorius in the GX tournament.
-He gloated that he would defeat Sartorius with one attack, but was himself defeated before Sartorius's first turn even came.
+Ojin dueled against Sartorius in the GX tournament, gloating that he would defeat Sartorius with one attack, but was himself defeated before Sartorius's first turn even came.
 Upon his defeat, he fell under Sartorius's influence and provided him with the control switch to his mind control satellite.
 He returns later in the tournament to retrieve one of the switch's keys given to Jaden by Sartorius's good personality, but fails despite aid from the Dark Light.
 While Jaden and Sartorius face one another in their final duel, Ojin falls under Sartorius's control once again, and is successful in arming the satellite.
 Ojin plays a Satellite deck.